Thinking about starting a family?

-- EBBOE/EBEA Contract – Article XV-Extended Leave of Absence of the negotiated agreement addresses other information on extended leave of absence.
-The contract can be found on the districts Staff Portal website (staff.ebnet.org).
+- EBBOE/EBEA Contract – Article XV-Extended Leave of Absence/C. Child Rearing Leave can be found here and on the districts Staff Portal website (staff.ebnet.org)

 - Continuation of Health Benefits – Federal law commonly referred to as COBRA requires most employers sponsoring group health plans to offer employees and their families the opportunity to purchase a temporary extension of health benefit coverage.
 COBRA information if needed is available through the district’s Payroll/Employee Benefits Department.

 - Federal Family and Medical Leave Act (FMLA) – Under Federal law you may obtain up to 12 weeks of unpaid leave during any 12 month period.
 During this unpaid leave, you are entitled to the medical coverage provided under the negotiated contract, whether or not you carry the district’s insurance.
 As per Public Law 2011, C.78, all employees enrolled to receive health benefits must pay for a portion of these benefits.
 Do not count non work days (spring/winter break or summer for 10 month employees.)
 You may start in June and then continue this coverage in September (i.e. last 3 weeks in June with the balance 9 weeks starting September 1.)

 - NJ Family & Medical Leave Insurance Act (NJFMLIA) – This state law provides up to six weeks of state payment in lieu of salary to employees caring for newborns, newly adopted children or caring for sick family members.
 This starts the first day of your unpaid leave of absence.
 Please visit www.nj.gov/labor for additional information about eligibility and the timeline for submitting a claim.
 (The State distributes these payments to you in one lump sum on a debit card.)

 - NEA & NJEA Membership – If you carry a supplemental insurance plan through a NEA or NJEA sponsored carrier (i.e. NEA Insurance plans, Prudential Disability Insurance plans) you may be required to notify NJEA of your non-active status.
 NJEA will provide you with your obligated dues amount to keep your status active.
 You may contact NJEA at (609) 599-4561 to find out more information.